orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Coherence
 	- This tries for "global coherence" - which just means a self-loop where no change is assumed in surrounding context (obviously inconsistent, but that doesn't matter).
 	- "it is expensive work to edge towards global coherence." ?
 To ensure consistency in some way
-- Collapsing to a point (from both sides)

 - Boolean
 	- Normal way of thinking about a boolean is .orbitm we assume modularity of booleans